opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/identity_agency_v3.md

   grant permissions to agency on project.
 The structure is documented below.

-* `domain_roles` - (optional) An array of role names which stand for the permissionis to be granted to agency on domain.
+* `domain_roles` - (optional) An array of role names which stand for the permissions to be granted to agency on domain.

 The `project_role` block supports: